ObviAvi/Purdue_RAG/README.md

 ### 2. Scrape Manufacturing Websites

-Edit `scraper.py` to include the URLs you want to crawl, then run:
+Edit `redditscraper.py` to include the subreddit you want to crawl, then run:

 ```bash
 python scraper.py